chubin/wttr.in/README.md

 ### URXVT

 Depending on your configuration you might be taking all steps, or only a few.
-URXVT currenly doesn't support emoji related fonts, but we can get almost the same effect using *Font-Symbola*.
+URXVT currently doesn't support emoji related fonts, but we can get almost the same effect using *Font-Symbola*.
 So add to your `.Xresources` file the following line:
 ```
     xft:symbola:size=10:minspace=False
 ```